rx-gy/autolinux/README.md

 * Embed authorized_keys file into preseed
 * Test ansible-pull bootstrap

+[^preseed-ex]: The theory is to start with limited [examples](https://dev1galaxy.org/viewtopic.php?id=1853) and add until the preseed works rather than start with the template that includes everything and removing bits until it breaks.

 ## Problem
 I want my current linux build to be documented and reproducible such that a complete rebuild, or a partial reacreation is not a time consuming trial and error effort.

 ## Overall approach
-This is essentially a configuration management and automated deploment problem.
+This is essentially a configuration management and automated deployment problem.

 The base linux is debian and aimed at sid.
 The configuration management and automation is handled by ansible-pull with git providing versioning.
 The bare metal component is built on a debian preseed that bootstraps the initial ansible pull for a _from scratch_ build.